Hemochromatosis: Everything You Need to Look Out For

 What are hemochromatosis causes?

-• Blood transfusions: When there is repeated transfusions of blood, specifically in people with some type of anaemia can cause iron buildup in the body.
+• Blood transfusions: When there are repeated transfusions of blood, specifically in people with some type of anemia can cause iron buildup in the body.

 • Excessive dietary iron intake: People who consume iron in large quantities or supplements can experience iron overload with a predisposition to the condition.

-• Liver disease: Liver diseases like alcoholic liver disease, viral hepatitis, and nonalcoholic steatohepatitis (NASH), leads to disturbing the regulation of iron and causes hemochromatosis.
+• Liver disease: Liver diseases like alcoholic liver disease, viral hepatitis, and nonalcoholic steatohepatitis (NASH), lead to disturbing the regulation of iron and causes hemochromatosis.

-• Iron-loading anemias: There are types of anaemia like thalassemia and sideroblastic anaemia which result in the iron accumulation and excessive absorption of iron.
+• Iron-loading anemias: There are types of anemia like thalassemia and sideroblastic anemia which result in iron accumulation and excessive absorption of iron.

-• Rare conditions: Different rare conditions are there causing secondary hemochromatosis which includes neonatal hemochromatosis and others.
+• Rare conditions: Different rare conditions are causing secondary hemochromatosis which includes neonatal hemochromatosis and others.

 How is hemochromatosis diagnosed?